Alschn/statsify/README.md

 ## To-do list:
 - Parsing data from request to custom objects (to store data inside state)
-- Paginating data from requests (if possible)
+- Paginating data from requests (mostly done)
-- UI: navbar, maybe drawer and more (including styling existing components) ...
+- Add infinite scroll (e.g to Saved tracks)
+- Add styles to every route
 - Fix useEffect warnings (dependencies array issue)
-- Fix redirect after logging in with Spotify
-- Replace fetch api with axios, set default authorization headers
+- Replace fetch api with axios
-- Replace code repeated in multiple places
+- Replace code repeated in multiple places (working on it)
+- Try to implement auto Spotify token refresh (or at least add token tracking and redirect to home)

 ### Future content?
 - Maybe use Spotify Web Playback SDK